dinicholson/data-scientist-exercise01/exploration/readme.md

 Be sure to change file paths in the global settings in the `Exploration.ipynb` file.

-The `specs.yaml` file which itself points to the training data.
+The `specs.yaml` file points to the training data.
 It specifies delimiters of the input data, variable types, the target, etc. It looks like this:

 ```yaml
 DataFilePath: